sfepy/sfepy/doc/developer_guide.rst

-When you encounter a problem, try searching that site first - an answer may already be posted in the `SfePy mailing list`_ (to which we suggest you subscribe...), or the problem might have been added to the `SfePy issues`_ web page.
+When you encounter a problem, try searching that site first - an answer may already be posted in the `SfePy mailing list`_ (to which we suggest you subscribe...), or the problem might have been added to the `SfePy issues`_.
 As is true in any open source project, doing your homework by searching for existing known problems greatly reduces the burden on the developers by eliminating duplicate issues.
 If you find your problem already exists in the issue tracker, feel free to gather more information and append it to the issue.
 In case the problem is not there, create a new issue with proper labels for the issue type and priority, and/or ask us using the mailing list.

-**Note** A google account (e.g., gmail account) is needed to join the mailing list.
+**Note:** A google account (e.g., gmail account) is needed to join the mailing list.
 A github account is needed for working with the source code repository and issues.

-**Note** When reporting a problem, try to provide as much information as possible concerning the version of *SfePy*, the OS / Linux distribution, and the versions of *Python*, *NumPy* and *SciPy*, and other prerequisites.
+**Note:** When reporting a problem, try to provide as much information as possible concerning the version of *SfePy*, the OS / Linux distribution, and the versions of *Python*, *NumPy* and *SciPy*, and other prerequisites.
 The versions found on your system can be printed by running::